Mass Bias of Weak Lensing Shear-selected Galaxy Cluster Samples: Results

 \subsection{For spherical halos}

 To clearly see the effect of up-scatter, for each shear-selected sample, we introduce a corresponding control sample for comparison.
 Suppose the given shear-selected sample is selected with $\nu_{\mathrm{obs}} \geq \nu_{\mathrm{threshold}}$, the control sample is defined as those clusters with $\nu_{\mathrm{NFW}} \geq \nu_{\mathrm{threshold}}$.
-The control samples can be viewed as a truly mass-selected sample and hence we expect them to be free from up-scattering by various sources of noise.
+The control samples can be viewed as a truly mass-selected sample and hence we expect them to be free from up-scattered contaminants.
 The mass bias of these two samples will be shown in juxtaposition in the following.